RubixDev/Rug/README.md

-# Carpet Addon Mod Template
+# Rug Mod for Fabric

 ## License